VikOlliver/RepRapMicron/README.md

 ## gcode_segmentation
 Python code to take GCODE from a 3D printer slicing program such as PrusaSlicer, and break it into GCODE for a series of points that can be invidivually deposited with the probe.
 There is provision for a routine to "re-ink" the probe tip after a predetermined number of points are deposited.

+## png_to_gcode
+Python code that reads a PNG bitmap and emits GCODE that will probe a corresponding point on the GCODE-controlled hardware.
+Pitch, brightness level and so forth can be provided on the command line.
+Intended for using RepRapMicron in dip-pen mode with bitmap files, but probably has other uses.

 ### oldGRBLdelta
 A python/Zelle Control Panel that drives a GRBL CNC using xyz steppers and uses them to control an OpenFlexure microscope delta stage.